selfdriven-octo/skillzeb/CONTRIBUTING.md

 # Contributing to [Project Name]

-Thank you for considering contributing to Cardano.build!
+Thank you for considering contributing to skillzeb!
 We welcome all contributions—whether it's information errors, feature suggestions, bug reports, or documentation improvements.

 Please take a moment to review this document before submitting any contributions.